openid/AppAuth-iOS/DESIGN.md

 ### Provider-specific workarounds, hacks or features

 AppAuth implements the pure authentication and authorization standards.
-Where these standards are clear in their meaning, errors in provider implementations are supported or worked around by AppAuth.
+Where these standards are clear in their meaning, errors in provider implementations are not supported or worked around by AppAuth.

 Identity standards are well specified, and typically undergo years of review, including security